Logo

 Before serving a valid Section 21 notice, landlords must ensure they have provided tenants with the following legally required documents and certifications:

-• Energy Performance Certificate (EPC): A valid EPC must be given to the tenant at the start of the tenancy, unless the property is exempt from this requirement.
+1. Energy Performance Certificate (EPC): A valid EPC must be given to the tenant at the start of the tenancy, unless the property is exempt from this requirement.

-• ‘How to Rent’ Guide: Landlords must supply the most recent version of the government’s ‘How to Rent’ guide to the tenant at the beginning of the tenancy.
+2. ‘How to Rent’ Guide: Landlords must supply the most recent version of the government’s ‘How to Rent’ guide to the tenant at the beginning of the tenancy.
 This guide outlines the tenant’s rights and responsibilities.

-• Gas Safety Certificate: If the property contains a gas installation, a current gas safety certificate must be provided to the tenant before they move in, and renewed annually as required by law.
+3. Gas Safety Certificate: If the property contains a gas installation, a current gas safety certificate must be provided to the tenant before they move in, and renewed annually as required by law.

-• Electrical Installation Condition Report (EICR): For tenancies created or renewed on or after 1 July 2020, landlords must arrange an electrical safety inspection carried out by a qualified professional.
+4. Electrical Installation Condition Report (EICR): For tenancies created or renewed on or after 1 July 2020, landlords must arrange an electrical safety inspection carried out by a qualified professional.
 A copy of the report must be given to the tenant, and remedial work must be completed if the report identifies any issues.
 This applies to both new fixed-term tenancies and statutory periodic tenancies that arise after a fixed term ends.

 How Much Notice Time Can be Given to Tenants?

-A Section 21 notice must provide tenants with a minimum of two months’ notice before requiring them to leave the property.
 However, if the tenancy has become a contractual periodic tenancy—meaning the fixed term has ended and the agreement includes a clause allowing it to continue on a rolling basis—you may be required to give more than two months’ notice.
 In such cases, the notice period must match the length of the rental period, if it exceeds two months.
 For example, if rent is paid quarterly, you must give at least three months’ notice to comply with the legal requirements.

 Failure to provide any of the above may render the Section 21 notice invalid, preventing the landlord from lawfully regaining possession through the accelerated procedure.

-What is Standard possession orders?
+What are Standard possession orders?

 If you are seeking possession of your property due to rent arrears, you may use the Possession Claim Online (PCOL) service.
 This service allows landlords to submit court forms electronically and monitor the progress of the claim through a secure online system.
 The application fee for using the online possession service is £404, payable at the time of submission.